 Has your Game Boy Game stopped working?
 Is there a problem saving, garbled display or just a plain white screen?
 In this guide I have listed all the methods I know on how to resurrect failing and broken Game Boy cartridges.
 The good news is most CAN be saved!
+In this guide I will show you how to fix Game Boy games that don’t load.

 So, how do you repair a Game Boy cartridge?
 To repair a Game Boy cartridge, you will need to open your cartridge, clean the board and contacts and if that doesn’t help them you can move onto reflowing the solder around the Mask ROM and SRAM chips.